 Information from the program, Department of Psychiatry and Behavioural Neurosciences, Faculty of Health Sciences is sent regularly to students via their McMaster e-mail accounts.
 Email is a critical communication avenue and students are expected to monitor their McMaster email accounts at least daily.
-Student email accounts are active from September 1st of the enrolment year and to October 15th of the graduation year.
+Student email accounts are active from September 1st of the enrolment year and to March 31st after your convocation.